Chandra, Dressed to Kill

 +1: Exile the top card of your library.
 If it's red, you may cast it this turn.

 -7: Exile the top five cards of your library.
 You may cast red spells from among them this turn.
-You get an emblem with "Whenever you cast a red spell, this emblem deals X damage to target creature, player or planeswalker, where X is the amount of mana spent to cast that spell."
+You get an emblem with "Whenever you cast a red spell, this emblem deals X damage to any target (creature, player, planeswalker or battle), where X is the amount of mana spent to cast that spell."

 Jimmithee on Disco Inferno (Burn, Baby, Burn)